nomad-coe/nomad/docs/dev_guidelines.rst

   end all entries are stored as JSON dictionaries with ``@timestamp``, ``level``, ``logger_name``, ``event`` plus custom context data.
 Keep events very short, most information goes into the context.
-- We use logging to inform us about the state of nomad-FAIR, not about user behavior, input, data.
+- We use logging to inform us about the state of nomad-FAIRDI, not about user behavior, input, data.
 Do not confuse this when determining the log-level for an event.
   A user providing an invalid upload file, for example, should never be an error.